AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/inbox.md

 - Will revert `Inbox__IncompatibleEntryArguments(bytes32 entryKey, uint64 storedFee, uint64 feePassed, uint32 storedVersion, uint32 versionPassed, uint32 storedDeadline, uint32 deadlinePassed)` if insertion is not possible due to invalid entry arguments.

 ## `cancelL2Message()`
-Cancels a message that have not yet been consumed.
+Cancels a message that has not yet been consumed.

 ```solidity
 function cancelL2Message(